strimzi/proposals/046-analyse-broker-metrics-before-rolling-kafka.md

 The current logic in KafkaRoller:
 - Take a list of Kafka pods and reorder them based on the readiness.
 - Roll unready pods first without considering why it could be unready.
+- If the pod is the controller, roll it last.
-- Before restarting a Kafka pod, consider if it is a controller or if it has an impact on the availability.
+- Do not roll the pod, if it has an impact on the availability such as causing under replicated partitions.
 - If a Kafka pod does not become ready within the operational timeout (300000ms by default) after restarting, then it may force restart it without considering why it's taking a long time.

 The current flow of KafkaRoller